Centres of Research Excellence (CoRE)

 University of Otago Research Centres are research flagships for the University.
 There are twelve formally recognised and supported Research Centres.

 - New Zealand Centre for Sustainable Cities

 University of Otago Research Themes

 A University of Otago Research Theme signals developing or potential research excellence in areas of strength within the University.
-There are thirteen formally recognised and supported Research Themes in 2016.
+There are seventeen formally recognised and supported Research Themes.

 - Allan Wilson@Otago.
 Research Theme for Human Evolutionary Genomics

 - Aspire 2025 Research for a Tobacco-Free Aotearoa